4js-mikefolcher/dragon-package-manager/README.md

 - Code cleanup and source code documentation
 - Cleanup temporary files from the .dragon directory
 - Add more documentation to the README.md
+- Support dependencies by downloading and install dependencies in the package.xml file